Muhammad Najeeb Naqi Khan

-Dr. Muhammad Najeeb Naqi Khan is a politician in Azad Jammu Kashmir who served as former Health and Finance Minister of Azad Jammu Kashmir.
+Dr. Muhammad Najeeb Naqi Khan is a politician and the current President of Azad Jammu and Kashmir.

+He previously served as former Health and Finance Minister of Azad Jammu Kashmir.

 Personal life

 Dr Najeeb Naqi Khan was born on 19 January 1964 in Rawalapindi.
 He spent his childhood in Lahore and studied from Aitchison College and later graduated with MBBS degree from King Edward Medical College.
 His father Col (Rtd) Muhammad Naqi Khan served in the army and later joined politics and served as Senior Advisor to Prime Minister AJK, Member of AJK Legislative Assembly and Minister for Health & Food AJK.
 He died in a road accident while campaigning for 1990 general elections.

 His grandfather Baba-e-Poonch Khan Sahib Col. Khan Muhammad Khan is remembered for his multifaceted services as a soldier, social reformer, political leader and freedom fighter.
 He served in the British Indian Army and after retiring engaged himself in social welfare and launched the "Muthi Bhar Atta" funding scheme to establish various educational institutions in the region.
 He founded the Sudhan Educational Conference in 1934, one of the oldest education-based charitable trusts in the subcontinent, contributing towards education of the deserving children even today.
 He got elected to the 1st Legislative Assembly of Jammu & Kashmir called the Jammu & Kashmir Praja Sabha in 1934 and remained a member till 1946.
 In 1947, he became Chairman of War Council and played a pivotal role in getting AJK liberated from Maharaja's rule.